wenzowski/vim-config/README.md

 First, fetch the latest vim-config via Git.
 You can also rebase or merge your own project-specific customizations.

-Then make sure the right version of Vundle is installed:

-    cd ~/.vim && git pull --rebase && git submodule sync && git submodule update; cd -

-To install/upgrade the necessary bundles:
+To install the necessary bundles:

     vim +BundleInstall +qall # or run :BundleInstall within Vim

+To upgrade bundles to their latest version, use the bang version:

+    vim +BundleInstall! +qall # or run :BundleInstall! within Vim

+If you're upgrading from a previous version that uses Pathogen instead of Vundle, you may need to do some one-time cleanup:

+    cd ~/.vim
+    rm -rf bundle
+    git submodule sync
+    git submodule update --init